-About the Rubell Family Collection and Contemporary Arts Foundation
+About the Rubell Family Collection/Contemporary Arts Foundation

-The Foundation also maintains an internship program, an ongoing lecture series and an extensive artwork loan program to facilitate exhibitions at museums around the world.
-Its ongoing partnership with Miami-Dade County Public Schools enables thousands of schoolchildren to visit and engage with the Foundation every year.
-In addition, the Foundation has a public research library containing over 40,000 volumes and a comprehensive contemporary art bookstore.
+The foundation also maintains an internship program, an ongoing lecture series and an extensive artwork loan program to facilitate exhibitions at museums around the world.
+Its ongoing partnership with Miami-Dade County Public Schools enables thousands of schoolchildren to visit and engage with the foundation every year.
+In addition, the foundation has a public research library containing over 40,000 volumes and a comprehensive contemporary art bookstore.